Using an employer of record in Japan

 1) Is an EOR legal in Japan?

-Yes, working with an employer of record in Japan is legal.
-The EOR becomes the legal employer of your workforce and helps manage compliance as per labor laws, tax filings, and payroll administration.
+Working with an Employer of Record in Japan can be considered legal.
+The EOR acts as the legal employer of your workforce with compliance support as per labor laws, tax filings, and payroll administration.

 Disclaimer